Picsha AI Image Delivery Primer

 For non-image text assets, the goal is to generate a visual, browser-viewable "poster" proxy so users can preview the document natively in the UI without downloading it.
 The DocumentService handles this conversion:

-• Markdown Files (.md): Markdown files undergo a specialized pipeline.
-First, the raw text is parsed using marked into styled HTML, complete with GitHub-flavored typography, code blocks, and layout wrappers.
-Once the HTML document is generated, it is passed into LibreOffice to convert the styled HTML into a polished, visual PDF proxy.
+markedinto styled HTML, complete with GitHub-flavored typography, code blocks, and layout wrappers.
+Once the HTML document is generated (or if the asset was natively HTML), it is passed into LibreOffice to convert the styled HTML into a polished, visual PDF proxy.

 These PDF proxies are ultimately surfaced to the frontend as the visual representation (poster.jpg) of the textual asset.